 who we are

-The vision to establish a Baptist church in Pearl River began in 1900.
+The vision to establish a Baptist Church in Pearl River dates back to 1900.
 The result of that work was a small, short-lived congregation which disbanded a short time later.
-The continuation of that work, which is known today as First Baptist Church of Pearl River was officially organized on August 4, 1912 with seven charter members.
-Rev Leon Sloane from the FBC Slidell presided over the meeting which led to the establishment of FBC Pearl River.
+The continuation of that work, which is known today as First Baptist Church of Pearl River was officially organized on August 4, 1912.
+Rev Leon Sloane, from the FBC Slidell, presided over that meeting.
+Seven Charter Members attended which led to the establishment of FBC Pearl River.
 The Pearl River Methodist Church hosted the new Baptist congregation.

 The day following the establishment of FBC, many friends, neighbors, and families met on the River's edge near an old pump house to baptize four new members.

 The newly chartered church was eager to make good on their vision.
 The first building was begun in August 1913, just one year after being established.
 Patience and determination were two watchwords of the build in that it took about seven years to complete the project.
 The new building was dedicated on September 5, 1920.

 The membership of First Baptist Church increased.
 In March 1923, FBC sent messengers to St. Louis to petition the Southern Baptist Convention to become a member church at the Annual Meeting.
 First Baptist Church was welcomed and became members of the SBC.
 One year later, First Baptist Church elected her first deacons: Enoch Blackwell, Ellis Crawford, and O.J.
 Smith.